jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Static,
 2009-06-17

-There are two forms of static: static parts of a class, that will become part of all objects of that class and static parts of a class, that can not be called through the objects, but only directly by referencing the class.
+There are two forms of static: static parts of a class, that might become part of all objects of that class and static parts of a class, that can not be called through the objects, but only directly by referencing the class.

 JJ